-Our responsibility is to express an opinion on the internal financial controls with reference to consolidated financial statements based on our audit.
-We conducted our audit in accordance with the Guidance Note and the Standards on Auditing, prescribed under section 143(10) of the Act, to the extent applicable to an audit of internal financial controls with reference to consolidated financial statements.
-Those Standards and the Guidance Note require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internal financial controls with reference to consolidated financial statements were established and maintained and if such controls operated effectively in all material respects.
+Our responsibility is to express an opinion on the internal financial controls with reference to consolidated financialstatements based on our audit.
+We conducted our audit in accordance with the Guidance Note and the Standardson Auditing, prescribed under section 143(10) of the Act, to the extent applicable to an audit of internal financialcontrols.
+Those Standards and the Guidance Note requirethat we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls were establishedand maintained and if such controls operated effectively in all material respects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financial controls with reference to consolidated financial statements and their operating effectiveness.
-Our audit of internal financial controls with reference to consolidated financial statements included obtaining an understanding of internal financial controls with reference to consolidated financial statements, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of the internal controls based on the assessed risk.
-The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error
+Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financialcontrols and their operating effectiveness.
+Our audit of internalfinancial controls included obtaining an understanding ofinternal financial controls, assessing the risk that a materialweakness exists, and testing and evaluating the design and operating effectiveness of the internal controls based on the assessed risk.
+The procedures selected depend on the auditor's judgement, including the assessment of therisks of material misstatement of the consolidated financial statements, whether due to fraud or error.

-We believe that the audit evidence we have obtained and the audit evidence obtained by the other auditors of the joint venture company, to which requirements of the Act are applicable, in terms of their reports referred to in the Other Matters paragraph below, is sufficient and appropriate to provide a basis for our audit opinion on the internal financial controls with reference to consolidated financial statements.
+We believe that the audit evidence we have obtained and the audit evidence obtained by the other auditors of the associate company, to which requirements of the Act are applicable, in terms of their reports referred to inthe Other Matters paragraph below, is sufficient and appropriate to provide a basis for our audit opinion on theinternal financial controls with reference to consolidated financial statements.

-4. Meaning of Internal Financial controls with Reference to Standalone Financial Statements
+4. Meaning of Internal Financial controls with Reference to Financial Statements

-A company's internal financial controls with reference to Consolidated financial statements is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of standalone financial statements for external purposes in accordance with generally accepted accounting principles.
-A company's internal financial controls with reference to Consolidated financial statements include those policies and procedures that (l) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance with authorisations of management and directors of the company; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorised acquisition, use, or disposition of the company's assets that could have a material effect on the standalone financial statements.
+A Company's internal financial controls with reference to financial statements is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
+A Comapny's internal financial controls include those policiesand procedures that (I) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflectthe transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance withauthorisations of management and directors of the company; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorised acquisition, use, or disposition of the company's assets that could have a material effect on the financial statements.

-5. Inherent Limitations of Internal Financial controls with Reference to Standalone Financial Statements
+5. Inherent Limitations of Internal Financial controls with Reference to Financial Statements

-Because of the inherent limitations of internal financial controls with reference to standalone financial statements, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal financial controls with reference to Consolidated financial statements to future periods are subject to the risk that the internal financial controls with reference to Consolidated financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
+Also, projections of any evaluation of the internal financial controls to future periods are subject to the risk that theinternal financial controls may become inadequate because of conditions, or that the degree of compliance with the policies or procedures may deteriorate.